 And the price of gas in particular has increased hugely on wholesale markets in recent months.
 It's been up by between 10 and 15 fold compared to 2020 for example.

 For most of 2021 prices rose largely as a result of Covid.
 The pandemic forced many industries into lockdown and this disrupted delicate supply chains.
 So as restrictions eased and economies reopened, severe supply chain bottlenecks arose and put upward pressure on prices in industries everywhere, in particular the energy market.
 What’s more, a cold winter in Asia in 2020 depleted many countries’ gas reserves and led to an increase in demand for it in 2021 as countries rushed to replenish their supplies.
 This all led to upward pressure on prices.

-Then in more recent weeks, the war in Ukraine and wider geo-political tensions have sent prices shooting up even more.
+Then in the Spring of this year, the war in Ukraine and wider geo-political tensions have sent prices shooting up even more.

 Russia supplies around 40% of Europe's gas so any embargo on Russian gas will have a huge impact on gas (and electricity) prices.
 Ukraine is also an important transit route for gas into Europe.

 And although oil only makes up around 2 to 3% of our electricity generation these days, the price of a barrel is now back to a multi-year high of over $100.